Yazwh0/BitMagic.Documentation/README.md

 # BitMagic

-BitMagic is a project the aim of which is to create a single Commander X16 Development Suite using VSCode.
+BitMagic is a project with the aim to create a single Commander X16 Development Suite using VSCode.

 It is comprised of four parts: